pivotal/docs-tap/scst-scan/scan-2-0.hbs.md

 as part of a workload definition for known Common Vulnerabilities and Exposures (CVEs).
 - Use your preferred container image scan solution such as Anchore's Grype, Aqua's Trivy, Palo Alto's Prisma, and VMware Carbon Black Cloud.
--Posts the scan results in an industry-standard format, such as [CycloneDX](https://cyclonedx.org/) or [SPDX](https://spdx.dev/), as an OCI artifact to an OCI-compliant container image registry.
+- Post the scan results in an industry-standard format, such as [CycloneDX](https://cyclonedx.org/) or [SPDX](https://spdx.dev/), as an OCI artifact to an OCI-compliant container image registry.
 By using industry standards, you do not need to be familiar with proprietary